andrewfishersb/instant-messaging-android/README.md

 # Instant Messaging

-Practing user authentication and using Firebase to seperate ones data
+Practicing user authentication and using Firebase to seperate ones data

 #### By **Andrew Fisher**, Dec 7, 2016